qrichert/deezconfigs/README.md

 They both make use of the `DEEZ_VERBOSE` environment variable to enrich the output of `deez` in verbose mode.

-deezconfigs passes a few envionrment variables to hooks to make your life easier:
+deezconfigs passes a few environment variables to hooks to make your life easier:

 - `DEEZ_ROOT` Absolute path to the config Root.
 This is equal to `pwd`